DHTMLX/docs-diagram/docs/guides/diagram_editor/left_panel.md

 {{note You can set the precise width and height of the image, but there is no ability to set the scale of the image.}}

 3\.
-You can redefine the scale of the specific shape rendered in the left panel via the **scale** property:
+You can redefine the scale of a specific shape rendered in the left panel via the **scale** property:

 ~~~js {5-7}
 const defaults = {